Code-Institute-Submissions/project-15/README.md

 <li>Manual testing was undertaken for this application and satisfactorily passed.
 A sample of the tests conducted are as follows:</li>

-<ul>Testing the code to call the google API and the ability to scroll, zoom and click on map marker for location details. </ul>
+<ul>1.
+Testing the code to call the google API and the ability to scroll, zoom and click on map marker for location details. </ul>
-<ul>Testing buttons and hyperlinks throughout the site. </ul>
+<ul>2.
+Testing buttons and hyperlinks throughout the site. </ul>
+<ul>3.
+Responsive Testing The app was tested on Samsung S8, Apple iPhone 6, Apple iPad Air 2 and also using the Google Chrome inspect  feature to tes for repsonsiveness and any errors that occurred.
+The main issue which was found was the navbar and rounded images not resizing. </ul>

 **DEPLOYMENT** <br />